Roy A. Ball, DVM, MS

 Dr. Ball’s leisure time is spent enjoying the lakes and mountains of New Hampshire with his dog Winni.

 Dr. Lemay was born and raised in Manchester, NH.
 She received her bachelor’s degree from Middlebury College in Vermont and attended Veterinary School at Cornell University in New York.
 Upon graduation from Cornell in May, 2008, she spent several months practicing both large and small animal medicine before deciding to pursue a career as a small animal practitioner.

-Dr. Lemay is pleased to be back home in Southern New Hampshire and close to family.
-She enjoys spending time outside of work with her husband and two cats, Fuzzball and Elle.
+Outside of work, Dr. Lemay enjoys spending time with her husband, two daughters, and their family cat, Elle.
 She also continues to play soccer, a sport she has enjoyed since her youth.

 Elizabeth A. Brown, DVM

 Dr. Brown was born and raised in Southern Vermont, and completed her undergraduate and graduate educations in Massachusetts.
 Upon graduating from the Tufts University School of Veterinary Medicine in May of 2000, she went on to complete a one-year internship in small animal medicine and surgery at the Veterinary Referral & Emergency Center in Norwalk, Connecticut.
 Dr. Brown remained at this group practice for six more years working as an emergency clinician and then as a general practitioner.
 While working in general practice she cultivated strong interests in internal medicine and ultrasonography.
 She has been practicing in Southern New Hampshire for the past 3 years.